Baphomet42/Data-Packs/README.md

                 + Remove all objectives and teams
                 + Delete all storage data
             + Remove all 42datapacks and replace them with the current versions
-        + Large backend rewrites to improve performance and consistency will break all entities from previous datapack versions
+        + Large backend rewrites to improve performance and consistency will break all items/entities/etc from previous datapack versions
     + **All datapacks**
         + Large performance boosts
             + General MSPT improvements and better scalability
+        + Consistency rewrites
+            + Nearly every file was edited for better consistency on naming conventions
         + Fixed a ton of bugs
     + **Portal**
         + Resource pack is now required
             + Now fully compatible with external packs
             + Playing without the pack will cause the Portal Gun items to have a missing texture
-        + Portal Gun items must be replaced with the new versions from 42menu
-            + The old items will still work but without a custom texture
+                + Everything else in-world will continue to work without the resource pack
         + Considerably more turrets and other physics objects can exist at the same time before slowing the tick rate
     + **XLTT**
         + Resource pack is now required
             + Now fully compatible with external packs
             + Playing without the pack will cause the O.D.M.
 Sword items to have a missing texture
-        + O.D.M.
-Sword items must be replaced with the new version from 42menu
-            + The old items will still work but without a custom texture
+                + Everything else in-world will continue to work without the resource pack

 + v0.4 Major Update (10/20/2024)
     + **IMPORTANT**